mattlean/hangman-game-solver/README.md

 node hangman lexiconA.txt
 ```

-*Note: lexiconA.txt was taken from the CS 106A assignment, and lexiconB.txt was taken from the Code Golf Stack Exchange challenge. lexiconB.txt is much larger than lexiconA.txt.*

 ### Rules
 The game follows the following rules:
 - By default, the game will give the player 8 tries to guess the word.